 CROWS

-Hooded Crows (Corvus cornix) in Israel use bread crumbs to bait fish, and in Norway and Sweden, they drag fishing lines out of the water to get at the hooked fish.
-New Caledonian Crows (Corvus moneduloides) are famous for their innovations and tool-making, including “knives” made of stiff leaves.
+Hooded Crows, Corvus cornix, in Israel, use bread crumbs to bait fish, and in Norway and Sweden, they drag fishing lines out of the water to get at the hooked fish.
+New Caledonian Crows, Corvus moneduloides, are famous for their innovations and tool-making, including “knives” made of stiff leaves.

-In Japan, Carrion Crows (Corvus corone) drop hard-to-crush nuts on the roadway at intersections so that moving traffic will crush them open.
+In Japan, Carrion Crows, Corvus corone, drop hard-to-crush nuts on the roadway at intersections so that moving traffic will crush them open.
 That may not seem so spectacular, but the crows also wait for the traffic light to change to red and then walk out in front of the stopped traffic to gather the nuts!
 Watch them here

 RAVENS

-While crows are probably best known for playful behavior, ravens are playful, too.
-Here’s a cute raven lying on its back and playing with a twig.
-One researcher reports observing a raven who would carry away a large chunk of frozen suet by first using its beak to carve a circle around the entire chunk it wanted instead of chipping away at the suet for numerous small pieces.
-Finally, you’ll see in this video a wild raven who correctly reasoned that humans could help him solve a serious problem.
+Ravens are only minutely less intelligent than crows.
+They’re cooperative hunters who often work in pairs—one to distract a bird or mammal parent and the other to grab the bird’s egg or newborn offspring.
+Recent research3 has shown they’re more technically successful in planning ahead than 4-year-old children.
+They’re also known for their ability to understand cause and effect and to solve increasingly complicated problems.
+One researcher reports observing a raven who would carry away a large chunk of frozen suet by first using its beak to carve a circle around the entire chunk it wanted instead of chipping away at it for numerous small pieces.4 You’ll see in this video a wild raven who correctly reasoned that humans could help it solve a serious problem.

 Ravens are in the genus Corvus, along with crows.
 There are ten raven species in the world, plus a couple of subspecies.
-Two species inhabit the US, the Common Raven, Corvus corax, and the Chihuahuan Raven, Corvus cryptoleucus.
+Two species inhabit the U.S., the Common Raven, Corvus corax, and the Chihuahuan Raven, Corvus cryptoleucus.

 JACKDAWS